Harvard Resume Template (Guide & Examples)

 Harvard University is one of the world’s top institutions of higher learning, known for its rigorous academic programs and exceptional graduates.

-Showcasing your time at this historic institution on your resume can help you stand out from the pool of applicants in any industry.
+A well-written resume showcasing your time at this historic institution can help you stand out from the pool of applicants in any industry.

-The Harvard resume format is slightly different from traditional resume formats that follow either a chronological, combination or functional configuration.
+The Harvard resume format is slightly different from traditional resume formats.

-A Harvard-format resume organizes your information according to importance and what you want to bring to the attention of a recruiter first, whether it is skills, experience or education.
+This type of resume organizes your information according to importance and what you want to bring to the recruiter's attention first, whether it is skills, experience or education.

-Each section of your Harvard University resume plays a vital role in painting a compelling picture of who you are and what you can bring to the table.
+Each section of your Harvard University resume plays a vital role in painting a compelling picture of who you are and what you can bring.

 Craft a powerful resume summary